jcherubino/ece3091/README.md

 ## Setup process

-The following was done on a fresh install of Raspberry Pi OS (although I imagine full-version can be used with no issues)
+The following was done on a fresh install of Raspberry Pi OS

 `sudo apt update && sudo apt upgrade`